 Turn off most geo-taggingPhotos taken from most smartphones include a geotag - the exact location of where the picture has been taken.
 Think of it this way – if you take a picture of your child’s first day at school and share this picture or post it to your favorite social networking site anyone can find the exact location of where this picture is taken.
 To turn of geotagging – go to ‘camera settings’ on you smartphone and turn geo-tagging off.

-TELUS WISE Ambassadors host in-person workshops engaging participants in a discussion about Internet and smartphone safety and security.Learn more
+TELUS Wise Ambassadors host in-person workshops engaging participants in a discussion about how to stay safe in our digital world.Book a workshop

 In the news